 Please be aware Pompeii site is extended on a surface of approximately 160 acres.
-To make the best of your time Leisure Italy offers a professional guided service.
-Our guided walking tour shall be adapted on the interests and walking attitude of the participants.
+To make the best of your time Leisure Italy offers an optional professionally guided service.
+Our guided walking tour shall be adapted to the interests and walking attitude of the participants.

 The following is a suggested itinerary for our private guided walking tour but please let us know if you have any special request.

 In Pompeii, you will first admire the city walls, dating back to the pre-roman Pompeii (4 centuries BC).
 One of the best-preserved ancient gates is called Porta Marina, it connected Pompeii with its port, with a path for charts and one for people.